aleen42/PersonalWiki/Programming/JavaScript/Framework/react/react_and_pjax/react_and_pjax.md

 Loading scripts for each site is the largest problem I have ever met, and the document is too poor to introduce how to solve the problem.

-As my react applications are always built with different sites, which should include a JavaScript file as the main entrance, and if I'm just going to simply swap script tags inside the container, they're not be loaded and executed at all, even thouth the `src` attribute of script elements have already been changed.
+As my react applications are always built with different sites, which should include a JavaScript file as the main entrance, and if I'm just going to simply swap script tags inside the container, they're not be loaded and executed at all, even though the `src` attribute of script elements have already been changed.

 With few helps, I have finally find out a way to solve this problem, and that's why I took them into documentations to share with you.